3-Flows with Large Support: Setup

 We need just one more simple property of $G$ before we can take advantage of Lemma~\ref{3edgecut}.

 \begin{lemma} $G$ has a 3-edge-cut $\delta(X)$ so that $X$ induces a subgraph containing at least two cycles. \end{lemma}

 \begin{proof} First suppose that $G$ does not have an edge-cut of size 3.
 In this case, Lemma~\ref{goodgain} implies that every ear is a reducible subgraph, so $G$ is not a minimal counterexample.
 Therefore, we may assume that $G$ has some edge cut $\delta(X)$ with $d(X) = 3$.
 If neither $X$ nor $V(G) \setminus X$ satisfy the lemma, then each of these sets induces a graph with at most one cycle.
-If $X$ induces a graph with a unique cycle $C$, then Lemma~\ref{easydelconseq} implies that $C$ must be the union of exactly three ears.
+If $X$ induces a graph with no cycles, then since $G$ is a subdivision of a 3-edge-connected graph and $d(X)=3$, $G[X]$ is a subdivision of $K_{1, 3}$.
+If $X$ induces a graph with a unique cycle $C$, then Lemma~\ref{easydelconseq} says that $C$ is not an ear nor it is composed of two ears with a vertex of degree three.
+So $C$ must be the union of exactly three ears whose endpoints all have degree 3 in $G$ (otherwise more than three edges are incident to $C$, so $G[X]$ would have a second cycle or a small edge-cut).
 A similar argument for $V(G) \setminus X$ shows that $G$ must be a subdivision of either Theta, $K_4$ or the graph Prism depicted below.
 The former two cases are impossible by the previous lemma; in the last case choosing $X$ to be the complement of a vertex of degree 3 yields a suitable edge-cut. \end{proof}